Colonial Wine History Timeline

-“Wine is the light of the sun trapped in the water.”
+“Wine is sunlight, held together by water.”
 This is what Galileo had to say about the noble beverage.

 Wine is still a sign of key symbols, and a culture has grown up around its usage.
 Wine, like so many other cultural items and commodities, originates in Eurasia and the Near, Middle, and Far East.
 There are winemaking records dating back to 7000 BC in the Caucasus, specifically in Georgia.